Uni-President 7-Eleven Lions

 The Uni-President 7-Eleven Lions, stylized as Uni-President 7-ᴇʟᴇᴠᴇn Lions, also known as Uni-Lions (統一7-ᴇʟᴇᴠᴇn獅), are a professional baseball team playing in the Chinese Professional Baseball League (CPBL).
-The Lions are based in Tainan City, Taiwan and homefielded primarily at Tainan Municipal Baseball Stadium.
+The Lions are based in Tainan City, Taiwan and play their home games at Asia-Pacific International Baseball Training Centers.

 The organization is owned by Uni-President Corporation, one of Taiwan's largest conglomerates, whose subsidiary Uni-President Baseball Team Company oversees operations of the team.
 The Lions are the only CPBL team owned by the same parent company and played continuously since CPBL's founding season in 1990.

 History

 Amateur era

 The team was first established as amateur Uni-President Baseball Team (統一棒球隊) in 1989 for the purpose of training and preparation for eventual professionalization in the next year.
 The corporation originally intended to recruit players from Taipower Baseball Team, an amateur baseball team based in nearby Kaohsiung, but faced many difficulties in the process.

 Uni-President originally offered Lin Chia-hsiang (林家祥) the position of team manager, hoping that his status as Taipower's head coach would ensure players' willingness to join the new team.
 Lin accepted at first, and agreed to aid the effort of recruiting players.
 However, due to uncertainties in a professional career, players were reluctant to leave Taipower for the new team, and Lin could only secure a few players and was far below the 15 players minimum requirement of the amateur league.
 Lin then turned down the offer, leaving Uni-President searching for a replacement for the manager position.
 Uni-President eventually contacted Cheng Kuen-chi (鄭昆吉) and offered him the position.
 Cheng, a former coach of Taipower who was respected by many players, accepted the offer and became the first manager for Uni-President.
 Cheng then used his connection to convince players to join the team, and Uni-President barely met the minimum requirement after Brother baseball team lent players to Uni-President.
 The team then participated and performed modestly in two amateur series in 1989.